28 interesting facts about Syria

 The Umayyad Mosque in Damascus (Shutterstock)

 10. Since 2011, Syria has been embroiled in a bitter civil conflict initially sparked by the Arab Spring.
-It has since turned into a complex war that has seen at least 400,000 Syrians lose their lives and displaced 5.6 million refugees.
+It has escalated into a complex war, internally displacing 7.2 million Syrians and claiming at least half a million lives.

-12. Syria is among the nine most dangerous countries in the world according to the 2021 International SOS Travel Risk Map.
+12. Syria is among the nine most dangerous countries in the world, according to the 2024 International SOS Travel Risk Map.
 It has been assessed as carrying an ‘extreme travel security risk’.

 A war-damaged building